rlue/ryanlue.com/_posts/2017-02-18-how-to-publish-a-gem.md

 You could save it for last, but if you do, you’ll end up having to rewrite your Gemfile to tie the two together (details below), so you might as well just get it out of the way.

 There’s no reason to start from scratch, though.
 Just use another project’s gemspec as a template (you can find them all over GitHub).
-[Pry’s][prygs] is as good as any, and as promised, it’s only 18 lines long:
+[Pry’s][prygs]{:target="_blank"} is as good as any, and as promised, it’s only 18 lines long:

 ~~~ruby
 require File.expand_path('../lib/pry/version', __FILE__)